mattischrome/blogischrome/_posts/2015-05-25-jims-conservatory.markdown

 date: "2015-05-25"
 title: "Jim's Conservatory"
 categories: Politics and Beliefs
-tags: [Ideas, Politics, News, Economics]
+tags: [Ideas, Politics, News, Economics, Fifteen]
 ---

 Let's assume that Jim has just had a [sudden unexpected expenditure](https://en.wikipedia.org/wiki/2008_United_Kingdom_bank_rescue_package): a neighbour released a bull into his back garden and [it destroyed his conservatory](http://www.theguardian.com/business/2007/nov/01/creditcrunch.subprimecrisis).
 Let's assume that the conservatory is essential to Jim's wellbeing, so it has to be fixed immediately.
 As a result Jim's debts, which [were previously small and well-managed](http://www.theguardian.com/business/2015/may/03/senior-tory-financial-crash-was-purely-a-banking-crisis-not-labour-overspend), have now increased somewhat.